ocornut/imgui/docs/FONTS.md

 ---------------------------------------

 ## New!
-Dynamic Fonts system in 1.92 (March 2025+)
+Dynamic Fonts system in 1.92 (June 2025)

-v1.92 will introduce a newer, dynamic font system.
+v1.92 introduces a newer, dynamic font system.
 It requires backend to support the `ImGuiBackendFlags_HasTextures` feature:
 - Users of icons, Asian and non-English languages do not need to pre-build all glyphs ahead of time.
 Saving on loading time, memory, and also reducing issues with missing glyphs.
 Specifying glyph ranges is not needed anymore.
-- PushFontSize() may be used anytime to change font size.
+- `PushFontSize()` may be used anytime to change font size.
 - Packing custom rectangles is more convenient as pixels may be written to immediately.
 - Any update to fonts previously required backend specific calls to re-upload the texture, and said calls were not portable across backends.
 It is now possible to scale fonts etc. in a way that doesn't require you to make backend-specific calls.
 - It is possible to plug a custom loader/backend to any font source.